 Giacomo Puccini History

-Consequently, the property passed into other hands and it was after the great success of Manon Lescaut in 1893 that Puccini was able to buy the house back and has remained the property of Puccini and his heirs.
+Consequently, the property passed into other hands and it was after the great success of Manon Lescaut in 1893 that Puccini was able to buy the house back, and has remained the property of Puccini and his heirs.
 Hence, this home became a museum on October 28, 1979.
 Finally, a statue of Puccini sits in Piazza Cittadella which is right next to his home.

 Giacomo Puccini Operas

 Giacomo Puccini began his musical studies at the Musical Institute of Lucca.
-From 1880 – 1883 he studies at the Conservatory of Milan.
+From 1880 – 1883 he studied at the Conservatory of Milan.
 Here are some of his famous operas and the year performed:

 - Le Ville (1884)